Enabling Key Pair SSH Connections to Amazon EC2 VMs

 - have the Open Remote Session permission

 In addition, we recommend that Service Portal users be associated with credentials matching the name of the key pair assigned to the VM, either directly or through a group or an organization.
-To assign key pair credentials to an organization, see Creating Organizations for Multi-Tenancy.
+To assign key pair credentials to an organization, see Creating Organizations.
 To assign key pair credentials to a user or group, see Adding User and Group Accounts and Assigning Roles.

 Commander users must have Operator or higher access rights on the VM.